-Process all of your uncleared transactions.
-If you need to change the status, tap on the transaction and toggle the status, then tap
+- Process all of your uncleared transactions.
+(If you need to change the status: tap on the transaction, toggle the status, and tap Save).

-Tap on the More button in the top right corner, and tap Reconcile (actually tapping the button and completing the steps is important—it does some work behind the scenes to keep everything running correctly).
+- Tap Reconcile (actually tapping the button and completing the steps is crucial—it does some work behind the scenes to keep everything running correctly).

-- If your cleared balance at the bank matches the cleared balance in YNAB, tap YES!
+- On iOS, if your cleared balance at the bank still does not match the cleared balance in YNAB, tap No.